Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages - 1940-1941:

-In Jan./Febr.-1941, we find her in the Bermuda portion of Convoy HX 106 (having been cancelled from Convoy BHX 104).
-She had a cargo of kerosene and diesel for Manchester, where she arrived, via various other ports, on Febr.
-19. At the beginning of March she joined Convoy OB 293, departing Liverpool March 2, dispersed March 8, Leiesten arriving New York on March 22.
-She was scheduled to return with Convoy HX 125B at the beginning of May, but instead joined HX 127 on May 16, cargo of lub. oil for London.
+On Jan.
+28-1941, she joined the Bermuda portion of Convoy HX 106 (having been cancelled from Convoy BHX 104 on Jan.
+21).
+Commodore for HX 106 was in Topdalsfjord.
+Leiesten had a cargo of kerosene and diesel for Manchester, where she arrived, via various other ports, on Febr.
+19. At the beginning of March she's listed, along with Tiradentes, in Convoy OB 293, departing Liverpool March 2, dispersed March 8, Leiesten arriving New York on March 22, remaining there for quite a long time, before proceeding to Halifax on Apr.
+30 (Page 1).
+She was scheduled to return across the Atlantic with Convoy HX 125B on May 6, but instead joined HX 127 on May 16, cargo of lub. oil for London.

 Final Fate - 1942:

 The survivors were rescued after 32 hours by the Greek S/S Agios Georgios and taken to Halifax on Jan.
 30. Hearings were held there on Febr.
 10-1942 with the captain, the 1st mate, the 3rd mate and the steward appearing.
+The Greek ship had been in Convoy ON 55.

 Charles Hocking simply gives the position for the attack as 400 miles east/southeast of Cape Race.
 Roger Jordan's "The World's Merchant Fleets 1939" says 6 died, 23 survived.
-Rohwer does not mention Leiesten being shelled.
+J. Rohwer does not mention Leiesten being shelled.

 Crew List: